ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 ### Mainnet

-Mainnet is the primary public Ethereum production blockchain, where actual valued transactions occur on the distributed ledger.
+Mainnet is the primary public Ethereum production blockchain, where actual-value transactions occur on the distributed ledger.

 When people and exchanges discuss ETH prices, they're talking about mainnet ETH.